-To replace the collar inserts on non-locking masts:
+To replace the collar inserts on Non-Locking masts:

-- 1. Using a knife, carefully remove the flat rubber External Bumper that is glued to the top of the collar. - 2.
-Remove the (3) 1/4-28 socket head cap screws from the collar with a hex wrench.
-This will allow the collar insert to be removed. - Carefully tap around the top edge of the collar insert with a hammer and flat punch or chisel to drive the collar insert out the bottom of the collar.
-The Collar Insert can only be removed from the bottom of the collar. - 4.
+- 1. Using a knife, carefully remove the flat rubber external bumper that is glued to the top of the collar. - 2.
+Remove the (3) 1⁄2-28 socket head cap screws from the collar with a hex wrench.
+This allows the collar insert to be removed. - 3.
+Carefully tap around the top edge of the collar insert with a hammer and flat punch or chisel to drive the collar insert out the bottom of the collar.
+The collar insert can only be removed from the bottom of the collar. - 4.
 Clean the collar. - 5.
-Install the new Collar Insert into the collar.
-Make sure to align the holes in the Collar Insert with the holes in the collar.
-It may be necessary to gently tap the Collar Insert into the collar.
-Use care not to damage the Collar Insert. - 6.
-Apply adhesive, such as Loctite[®] 495 Instant Adhesive, to the ends of the 1⁄4-28 socket head cap screws and replace the screws. - 7.
-Replace the external bumper (Section 5.5.7). - Before reassembling the mast, slide each collar over its mating tube.
+Install the new collar insert into the collar.
+Make sure to align the holes in the collar insert with the holes in the collar.
+It may be necessary to gently tap the collar insert into the collar.
+Use care not to damage the collar insert. - 6.
+Apply adhesive, such as Loctite[®] 495 Instant Adhesive, to the ends of the 1⁄2-28 socket head cap screws and replace the screws. - 7.
+Replace the external bumper (Section 8.5.7).

+- 8. Before reassembling the mast, slide each collar over its mating tube.
 If the collar does not slide freely over the tube, it will be necessary to sand high spots on the insert to fit.
 The high spots will appear as shiny or discolored marks on the inside diameter of the collar insert. - 9.
-Clean the collars before reassembling the mast (Figure 5-8).
+Clean the collars before reassembling the mast (Figure 8-7).

-Figure 5-8 Replacing Collar Inserts
+Figure 8-7 Replacing Collar Inserts